forestofDolGuldur/write-ups/foreign-program.md

 **Q4.
 What is the PID of the process containing the memory of program X?**

-For this question we have to know that WSL uses Dynamic Memory Allocation and the memory is stored in another process, named vmmem.
+The machine is using WSL, and it stores the memory in another process, named vmmem.
 By looking from the same output, we see this line: `6568    vmmem   -`, and the PID of the proccess containing the memory of the program.

 Answer: `6568`